hellosign/hellosign-python-sdk/README.md

 More information about the asscociated front-end code can be found [here](https://www.hellosign.com/api/embeddedRequestingWalkthrough#ClientSideRequesting)

-Once the user edits the draft in the embedded iFrame and sends the signature request your app callback will receive and `signature_request_sent` event containing a `SignatureRequest` object.
+Once the user edits the draft in the embedded iFrame and sends the signature request your app callback will receive a `signature_request_sent` event containing a `SignatureRequest` object.
 If we had used `is_for_embedded_signing=True`, we would want to get the signature ids out of the `SignatureRequest` from that event and fetch the signature urls at this point.
 In your event callback handler, you will need to do something like this:

 ````python
 client = HSClient(api_key='your_api_key')